 The Primary Industry Funding Schemes Act 1998 (the Act) provides South Australian primary industries with a legislative based ability to raise money within their sector to deliver activities and services that support the sector.

 Section 4 allows the Governor to make regulations to establish a fund for a particular primary industry sector.

-The Minister for Primary Industries and Regional Development (the Minister) is the Administrator for all the funds, which ensures appropriate accountability for the application of funds for the benefit of those industries.
-Primary Industries and Regions SA (PIRSA) manages the operations of the funds for the Minister.
+The Minister for Primary Industries and Regional Development (the Minister) is the Administrator for funds established under the Act, which ensures appropriate accountability for the application of funds for the benefit of those industries.
+The Department of Primary Industries and Regions (PIRSA) manages the operations of the funds for the Minister.
 The Minister is required to report annually to Parliament on the operation of each fund and its accounts.

-The Apiary Industry Fund (AIF) is established by the Primary Industry Funding Schemes (Apiary Industry Fund) Regulations 2016 (the regulations).
+The Apiary Industry Fund (the fund) is established by the Primary Industry Funding Schemes (Apiary Industry Fund) Regulations 2016 (the regulations).

 Contributions are payable at the rate prescribed in the regulations.
-Beekeepers with more than 5 hives at the time of registration1 contribute to the fund.
-Contributions are collected by PIRSA at the time of registration.
+Beekeepers with more than 5 hives at the time of registration1 contribute to the fund at a rate of \$1 per hive.
+Contributions are collected by PIRSA at the time of registration and paid into the fund account and managed by PIRSA on behalf of the Minister.